ferrous-systems/rust-three-days-course/README.md

 The material is created with people with zero Rust experience but with a programming background in mind.

+## Commercial availability

+This course is sponsored and trained by [asquera](http://asquera.de) in German and English.
+Get in touch for a custom quote.

+The Spanish translation is community-maintained, we gladly refer to trainers.

 ## Overview

 The course consists of two parts:

 [The course presentations](presentation) is used as an introduction into all basic aspects of Rust.
 It comes in small parts and ships with integration into the Rust playground for examples as well with a translation structure.

 [The work examples](example).
 The course constructs a small TCP server from ground up.